eliep/i3-layouts/README.md

 ![pipy](https://github.com/eliep/i3-layouts/workflows/Publish/badge.svg)

-`i3-layouts` is a small program that enforces configurable dynamic layout on i3 workspace.
+`i3-layouts` is a small program that enforces dynamic layout on i3 workspace.
+Each layout implemented comes with its own set of parameters.

 `i3-layouts` comes with 5 configurable layouts:
 - `vstack`: one main windows with a vertical stack of windows.